If you plan to travel anywhere in 2023, you probably need travel insurance.

 So how do you do it?

-So what should you do about travel insurance after the pandemic?
+So what should you do about travel insurance in 2023?

 Unfortunately, there is no “best” answer here that applies to everyone.
 You can’t publish a snappy headline and tell everyone to buy their insurance policy from one company.
 Some of you don’t need a policy.
 Others should buy from one company that meets their needs.
 And still others from another.